What K-12 Educators Are Focusing On As We Start 2023-2024

 Coming in at #2, 55% of respondents mentioned "Getting enough sleep" as one of their top 2-3 goals.
 Absolutely!
 We can't be at our best without adequate rest.
 It's not only acceptable but also essential to prioritize self-care.
 Close that laptop, don't check that email, and put off texting your work buddy.
 Prioritizing yourself sets an example of healthy practices for everyone around you.

-So, go ahead and embrace self-care.
-Switch off the lights and get a good night's sleep.
+Embrace self-care.
+Switch off the lights and get a good night’s sleep.
 Every night.

 Question 2: What Are Your Top 2-3 Challenges for 2023-24?